Webinar

 Smarty counteracts this challenge by ensuring that we are informing the user of ,unique ZIP Codes, and we have three unique places to make sure you’re informed.

-Semi-valid Addresses
+Semi-valid addresses

 Addresses that are missing secondary addresses may still be valid, but may not get your mail delivered to them.
 This means if you mail something to da large apartment building, but you put an apartment number that isn’t in the building, it would still be identified as mailable.
 However, Smarty’s validation tools will ensure that you are aware that your address may have trouble delivering to that address.